Don Cravins Jr.: Louisiana legislature

-In 2006, Cravins was selected to serve as King Toussaint L'Ouverture, XLVIII by the Lafayette Mardi Gras Festival, Inc. in Lafayette, Louisiana.

-2008 congressional campaign
+2008 Congressional campaign

 In the 2008 congressional elections, Cravins unsuccessfully ran as the Democratic candidate for Louisiana's 7th congressional district seat held by Republican U.S. Representative Charles Boustany.
 In addition to Boustany, Cravins faced Constitution Party candidate Peter Vidrine.

 Later career

 In a letter dated January 4, 2009, Cravins announced his resignation as state senator to take a position as Staff Director and Chief Counsel of the U.S. Senate Committee on Small Business and Entrepreneurship.
 Cravins also served as chief of staff to United States Senator Mary Landrieu, a Democrat from New Orleans, from 2013 to 2015.

 In 2015, Cravins was named the deputy national political director for the American Israel Public Affairs Committee.
 On July 7, 2015, he was named the National Urban League's senior vice president for policy and executive director of National Urban League Washington Bureau.
 In the roles, he was responsible for the Urban League Policy Institute, with primary responsibility for developing the League’s policy, research and advocacy agenda and expanding its impact and influence inside the beltway.
 He was also devoted to the League’s mission to empower communities through education and economic development.

-In February 2019, Cravins left the National Urban League and became Vice President of Policy and External Affairs at Charter Communications, Inc..
-There he was responsible for building partnerships with external stakeholders to further shared policy objectives.
+In February 2019, Cravins left the National Urban League and became Vice President of Policy and External Affairs at Charter Communications, Inc. There he was responsible for building partnerships with external stakeholders to further shared policy objectives.
 Charter Communications is America’s second largest cable operator in the United States and third largest pay TV operator.

 Cravins left Charter in May 2021 to rejoin the National Urban League as Executive Vice President and Chief Operating Officer.
+As one of the Nation’s preeminent Civil Rights Organizations, Mr. Cravins led the National Urban League’s entrepreneurial initiatives and spearheaded its corporate Diversity, Equity, and Inclusion program.

-In addition to his duties at the National Urban League, Cravins is an adjunct professor at George Washington University, where he teaches independent research in the College of Professional Studies.
+Cravins was an adjunct professor at George Washington University, where he taught independent research in the College of Professional Studies and was an Instructor in the Graduate School of Political Management.

+Under Secretary of Commerce for Minority Business Development

-In May 2022, Cravins was nominated by President Joe Biden to serve as the first Under Secretary of Commerce for Minority Business Development.
-In the role, Cravins will be responsible for leading the Minority Business Development Agency.
+In May 2022, Cravins was nominated by President Joe Biden to serve as the Nation's first Under Secretary of Commerce for Minority Business Development.
+He was unanimously confirmed by the United States Senate on August 4, 2022.
+As Under Secretary of Minority Business Development, he leads the Minority Business Development Agency (MBDA) in its service of the nation’s 9.7 million minority business enterprises.
+After more than 52 years in existence, in 2021 President Biden signed the Minority Business Development Act of 2021 expanding and making permanent MBDA as the United States’ newest federal agency.
+Cravins resigned from his position in January 2024.

 Military service

-He also serves as a major in the District of Columbia Army National Guard Judge Advocate General (JAG) Corps.
+He also serves as a lieutenant colonel in the District of Columbia Army National Guard Judge Advocate General (JAG) Corps.
 He has received two Meritorious Service Medals, three Army Commendation Medals, an Air Force Commendation Medal and Army Achievement Medal for his military service.